 Performs best at high-intensity training, where you work with an intensity equivalent to 80 to 95 % of the maximum depending on running experience.
 Since it is a very high pace, this training type accomplishes as short intervals.

 High-intensity training is the most optimal way to improve the maximum oxygen uptake, since you by this training type, can achieve the greatest total amount of intensive work.
-This training type is the most important factor to increase your shape, but you do not have to work to exhaustion in order to improve this.
-You will also obtain improvements by reducing the intensity and increase the duration it takes longer time but it is less stressful and safer in relation to being overloaded.
+This training type is the most important factor to increase your shape, but you do not have to work to exhaustion to improve this.
+You will also obtain improvements by reducing the intensity and increase the duration it takes a longer time but it is less stressful and safer in relation to being overloaded.

 It is therefore necessary to find a balance.
-The intervals should accomplish with intensity very close to the current maximum Oxygen uptake.
+The intervals should be accomplished with an intensity very close to the current maximum Oxygen uptake.
 If you are beginner/Intermediate, and not yet have accustomed the body to this intensive training type, you should run these at your 10 km pace.
 It is also important that the rest periods between the working periods adapts to the length of the working period.

 If you run with a heart rate monitor or a stopwatch, you can set it to count down in the rest periods from let’s say 3 min.
 When you finish an interval, you start the countdown.
 When the timer beeps after the 3 minutes, you run the next interval and so on.
 Unless of course, you have a coach to manage the time.